seansawyer/seansawyer.github.com/index.md

 July 2010 to present

-As a lead developer on the Vitrue’s Core Services team, Sean is instrumental in the ongoing efforts to modularize and scale the core APIs behind Vitrue’s social marketing platform, including:
+As a lead developer on Vitrue’s Core Services team, Sean is instrumental in the ongoing efforts to modularize and scale the core APIs behind Vitrue’s social marketing platform, including: